 The refreshing combination of peppermint oil and white tea extract cleans and cools down the scalp while giving your mane a lovely shine.
 (Psst…for another of my favorite scalp oils, read this!)

 Moisturising humectants (say that 3 times fast!), plus a bunch of other conditioning ingredients protect and balance colour-treated hair.

 This technology has it all.
 Nourishing botanicals, vitamins and a good dose of SPF 15 to protect your noggin.
 So you never have to feel like a boiled egg again.

 And each system has a different mix of them, depending on whether that kit is for natural or colour-treated hair, or for those with progressed thinning hair.

 Well, yes – Nioxin also contains lots of chemicals.
-Unfortunately.
+Although maybe not as many as Keranique, which also contains minoxidil.
 These are: ubiquinone (aka coenzyme Q10), coenzyme A, glycoproteins, chlorphenesin and melanin.

 Some of them are immune-boosting antioxidants, which can reduce inflammation, aid in cell growth and division and promote a healthier scalp environment.
 (Woohoo!)

 Others have antibacterial properties, while melanin produces colour.
 Great news if your hair starts to regrow in a white or grey shade – and you don’t fancy rocking the Rogue from X-Men look.

 Unfortunately, yes.
 Since P&G took over in 2008, the company is said to have changed its formula.
 Even now, it’s hard to find a comprehensive list of what’s exactly in there.

 But my research has shown me that the new formula contains selenium sulfide, which is a chemical compound found in dandruff-fighting shampoos, and which can actually increase hair loss.